w3f/General-Grants-Program/grants/speculative/bit-country.md

     Our founder, Ray Lu, had a vision of building a decentralized world in 2018.
 The premium domain name Bit.Country has been registered since then.

-    After learning Polkadot and Substrate technologies (Inspired by one of Polkadot teams), we are very excited to finally find the right infrastructure and technology to develop this ambitious vision.
+    After learning Polkadot and Substrate technologies (Inspired by one of Polkadot teams based in NZ), we are very excited to finally find the right infrastructure and technology to develop this ambitious vision.

 ### Project Details